atoledo1/atoledo1/README.md

 ⦾ I'm passionate about making valuable contributions and solving problems

-⦾ I enjoy finding the intersections of technology, education and the arts
+⦾ I enjoy studying the intersections of technology, education and the arts

 Skills: